dotansimha/graphql-code-generator/docs/plugins/typescript-resolvers.md

 ## Intergration with Apollo-Server

 If you are using Apollo Server with TypeScript, note that you need to set `useIndexSignature: true` in your config, in order to add a compatible index signature ([more info](https://github.com/dotansimha/graphql-code-generator/issues/1133#issuecomment-456812621)).

+If you wish to have an easy start, and have the ability to use resolvers chaining without models types, you can also add to your config `defaultMapper: Partial<{T}>`.
+This will allow you to return partial typse in your resolvers.

 ## Plugin Customization